Maria-Elena Laas

-Maria-Elena Laas is an American actress of Puerto Rican descent.
+Maria-Elena Laas (born November 28, 1983) is a Puerto Rican–born American actress.
+She is best known for her role as Cruz in the comedy-drama television series Vida.

 Early life

 Maria-Elena Laas was born in Ponce, Puerto Rico and raised in Saudi Arabia and Japan.

 Career

 Laas started her modeling career at the age of 13.
 She has appeared in over 90 international commercials and advertising campaigns, including Garnier, Mango, Miller Lite, Carlsberg, Coors Lite, Budweiser, Ford, and Target.
 In 2006, she appeared in an advertising campaign for coffee brand Nespresso, opposite actor George Clooney.

 Her first on-screen appearance was a role as Marisa Rios in the episode "Silicone Valley of the Dolls" of the crime drama television series Pacific Blue.
 In 2002, she portrayed Svetlana in sitcom Grounded for Life.
 Laas' film credits include the comedy film The Hot Chick (2002) and independent films Suffering Man's Charity (2007), Airplane Disasters (2007), Lunatics, Lovers and Poets (2009) and Kill the Habit (2010).
 In 2018, Laas landed the role of Cruz in the drama television series Vida.
 The series centers around the Mexican American community in Los Angeles.

 In 2020, she had a main role as Rosalita Vega on Cinemax's action television series Warrior.
 In the second season of Warrior, Rosalita Vega appeared in five episodes.